Fully numerical Hartree-Fock calculations for atoms and small molecules with quantics tensor trains

 The next operator to be expressed as a tensor train matrix is the electron-nuclei potential $V_{ne}$.
 In Cartesian coordinates, $V_{ne}$ can be written for one electron coordinate $\mathbf{r}=(x,y,z)$ as

 The potential is the sum of multiple inverse distance operators centered around the nuclei and scaled by their charge.
-Thus it is sufficient to perform a cross interpolation for $\frac{1}{|r|}$ once with a subsequent displacement of the tensor train to the corresponding nuclei positions by using band operators (see section~\ref{sec:Displacement}).
+Thus it is sufficient to perform a cross interpolation for $\frac{1}{|r|}$ once with a subsequent displacement of the tensor train to the corresponding nuclei positions by using band operators ({first two steps in Fig.~{\ref{fig:operatorsl}}} b)).
 The resulting tensor train describes $\frac{1}{|\mathbf{r}-\mathbf{R}_A|}$ and just needs to be multiplied with a scalar to represent one single term of Eq.~\eqref{eq:pot_ec}.
 To obtain the operator $V_{ne}$ the tensor trains are converted to diagonal tensor train matrices.

 Having depicted how the one-electron operators can be transformed, we now turn towards the two-electron operators $J$ and $K$.
 The central element that both of these operators have in common is the inverse distance operator dependent on two electron coordinates $g_{12}$.
 In Cartesian coordinates it is expressed by